worldwidepixel/worldwidepixel-website/content/blog/modrinth-copyright.md

 _I'm not a lawyer.
 Claims may be incorrect.
 Please contact me if you find a mistake._

+### Update

+Modrinth does not enforce copyright infringement on projects as a cover-all policy, citing the complicated moderation troubles it would bring.
+This is a valid problem.

 # What happens if you resdistribute music on Modrinth without permission?

 ![Green Labyrinth with Wrench in centre beside a red circle with a C in it.](/img/blog/mr_copyright/mr-copyright.png)